← Back to Stories

 Key details reported by multiple sources:

-• An Air Canada regional jet (operated by Jazz Aviation) collided with a Port Authority fire truck at LaGuardia Airport on Sunday night, around 11:45 pm local time.
+• An Air Canada Express regional jet (operated by Jazz Aviation) collided with a Port Authority fire truck at New York’s LaGuardia Airport on Sunday night, October 20, around 11:45 PM local time.

-• The crash killed both pilots—Antoine Forest (30, from QuĂ©bec) and Mackenzie Gunther (2023 Seneca College graduate)—and injured 39–41 people, including two Port Authority employees in the fire truck.
+• The crash occurred on Runway 4 at LaGuardia Airport, killing both pilots (Antoine Forest, 30, and Mackenzie Gunther, 23) and injuring 41 people, including two Port Authority employees in the fire truck.

 • The fire truck lacked a transponder, preventing the airport’s ASDE-X surface surveillance system from alerting controllers to its proximity to the runway.